This post was originally published on November 12, 2019.

 Trojans are a form of software disguised to appear as safe, innocuous programs.
 However, they wreak havoc the instant you download and install them on your device—revealing your personal details to the person who wrote the source code.

-The earliest references to spyware is widely believed to have originated in Usenet discussions in the mid-90s.
-But it was only in the early 2000s that spyware became synonymous with venomous software as it caught the attention of cybersecurity firms who recognized it as a real threat.
+The earliest references to spyware is widely believed to have originated in Usenet discussions in the mid-’90s.
+But it was only in the early 2000s that spyware caught the attention of cybersecurity firms, which recognized it as a real threat.

 The first program designed to counter the harmful effects of spyware was released in 2000.
 Since then, the attacks have only grown in prevalence and magnitude.

 A common method that hackers use to spread spyware is by exploiting zero-day vulnerabilities in your device.
 These vulnerabilities, or ‘bugs’ in common parlance, are deficiencies in existing software that haven’t been identified or patched up yet.

 Hackers constantly scan popular software for such vulnerabilities and, in many cases, can identify them before the company itself.
 Consumers themselves may also exacerbate this problem by declining to download security fixes when available.
 That’s why we recommend that you keep your device updated at all times.

 Another preferred technique is the use of phishing and spoofing.
 This is when hackers persuade you to engage in an action that will give them access to your device.
 Usually, it’s in the form of a convincing email or even SMS that appears to be from a person or company you trust.

 If you think you’ve fallen victim to a spyware attack, then the best course of action would be to stop all normal activity on your device until you’ve removed the spyware.